 What the puck?
 Nashville hockey team endorses Democratic mayoral candidate

-The Nashville Predators professional ice hockey team took a shot and waded into the political arena as it endorsed a Democratic mayoral candidate.
+Nashville's professional hockey team took a shot and waded into the political arena by endorsing a Democratic mayoral candidate in the city's upcoming election.

-Along with NHL team's mascot Gnash, Predators President and CEO Sean Henry encouraged Nashville residents to vote for Mayor David Briley in the May 24 special election.
+Along with team mascot Gnash, Nashville Predators President and CEO Sean Henry encouraged residents to vote for Mayor David Briley in the May 24 special election.
+The backing amounts to a rare political endorsement from a professional sports team.

 “I also want to let Smashville know that we’re supporting Mayor David Briley, and we hope that you join us for that as well,” Henry said in a video shared by Briley's campaign this week.